Optimize Tweets with Cards

 Please run your example URL through the Card Validator, and click the Request Approval button to begin the whitelist process.

-After approval, re-try the URL to ensure that the Player Card appears and plays properly.
+After approval, re-try the URL to ensure that the Player Card appears.

 There are a number of possible reasons causing this.
 Here are some suggestions and ways to troubleshoot: